 Curry is the very first meal I learned to cook for myself, and all these years, I always used Japanese curry paste that comes in square blocks.
-There was no reason to change things up because I liked how it tastes; actually, I enjoyed it so much that I used one and a half box of it every time.
+There was no reason to change things up because I liked how it tasted; actually, I enjoyed it so much that I used one and a half box of it every time.
 Now, that would be a dangerous level of sodium for Munchkin.

 Hoping to replicate the taste without so much salt, I looked at the ingredient list for the first time and discovered that it starts at the top of the box and ends at the bottom. damn.
 Thankfully, I found a simple curry powder recipe from “How to Cook Everything” by Mark Bittman.
 The original recipe calls for grinding your own spices, but I just mixed up ground spices and slightly changed the measurements.

 5 tbsp ground coriander, 4 tbsp ground cumin, 3 tbsp turmeric, 1 tbsp ground ginger, 2 tsp black pepper.